Private Forests Tasmania: History

 The government authority, Private Forests Tasmania, provides advice on, and assistance to private forest owners.

 Activities

 Extension services are provided to individuals or groups of individuals, who own land, plantations or native forest; and wish to establish plantation on cleared land, management plantation or manage their native forests.

-Private Forests Tasmania employs foresters to service all regions of the State, as well as staff supporting landcare, agroforestry and forest practices programs.
-The agency has close working relations with field operatives of the Department of Primary Industries, Parks Water and Environment, State forest manager Forestry Tasmania, and the major private forestry companies.
+Private Forests Tasmania employs foresters to service all regions of the State, as well as staff supporting land care, agroforestry and forest practices programs.
+The agency has close working relations with field operatives of the Department of Primary Industries, Parks Water and Environment, State Forest manager Forestry Tasmania, and the major private forestry companies.
 Private Forests Tasmania had working links with the State farmer association, the Tasmanian Farmers and Graziers Association.
 The agency works with a range of other National, State and local government agencies that also play a role in farm forestry, forestry and environmental issues.

+In recent years Private Forests Tasmanian has created Tree Alliance, a strategic program 'to grow our future economy and ecology through trees'.
+The Alliance currently has 14 Partners.